Billie-LS/give_me_cred/README.md

 # give_me_cred
-peer-to-peer lending, use techniques to train and evaluate models with imbalanced classes to identify the creditworthiness
+peer-to-peer lending, use techniques to train and evaluate models with imbalanced classes to identify the worthy